This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 We have come to know this tradition as “Ravenstail”—from the Tlingit Yéil koowú—or “Northern Geometric” weaving.
 Amongst the Haida, these robes often feature prominently in myths as magical garments.
 There these robes carry the name Ḵwiighaalgyaat or “Cloud Blanket”.

 Over time, this tradition largely fell out of favour as chilkat weavings became more desirable and woollen trade blankets became more readily available.
 In fact, less than 15 of these old robes remain in museum collections today.
 Thankfully, this tradition has recently seen a resurgence and is thriving once again with contemporary weavers weaving these patterns into blankets, aprons, leggings, jewelry, and headbands.
-We lift our hands up to all the weavers who take up this ancient practice.
-We designed this piece to pay homage to the Cloud Blanket.
-May you enjoy it for years to come!

 [{"variant_id":"48298438721788" , "metafield_value":""}]